Combodo/iTop/readme.txt

 Marialaura Colantoni for the Italian translation Schlobinux for the fix of the setup temporary file verification.
 Gabor Kiss for the Hungarian translation
-Tadashi Kaneda for the Japanese translation
-Antoine Coetsier for the CAS support and tests Vincenzo Todisco for his contribution to the enhancement of the webservices Tobias Glemser and Sabri Saleh for their consulting about iTop security
+Tadashi Kaneda and Shoji Seki for the Japanese translation Antoine Coetsier for the CAS support and tests Vincenzo Todisco for his contribution to the enhancement of the webservices Tobias Glemser and Sabri Saleh for their consulting about iTop security